shaiss/near-intent-workshop/src/content/05-building-frontend/02-connect-wallet.md

         "0.25" // 0.25 NEAR allowance for gas fees
       );

+      // WARNING: Using prompt() for passwords is HIGHLY INSECURE and bad UX!
+      // It's used here ONLY for simplified demonstration.
+      // Real applications MUST use a proper password input field within a secure UI modal. const password = prompt(
-      // Prompt user for a password to encrypt the session key const password = prompt("Create a password to secure your session:");
+        "Enter a password to encrypt your session key for this browser:"
+      );
       if (!password) {
         setLoading(false);
         return;